What is IoT?

 - 2011- Gartner, the market research company, include “The Internet of Things” technology in their research

-The entire IOT process starts with the devices themselves like smartphones, smartwatches, electronic appliances like TV, Washing Machine which helps you to communicate with the IOT platform.
+The entire IoT process starts with the devices themselves like smartphones, smartwatches, electronic appliances like TV, Washing Machine which helps you to communicate with the IoT platform.

-Here, are four fundamental components of an IoT system:
+Now in this IoT tutorial, we will learn about four fundamental components of an IoT system:

 1) Sensors/Devices: Sensors or devices are a key component that helps you to collect live data from the surrounding environment.
 All this data may have various levels of complexities.
 It could be a simple temperature monitoring sensor, or it may be in the form of the video feed.